 - Select the Restart option to restart Windows.

-Users can temporarily turn off some antivirus software by right-clicking their system tray icons and select a disable or turn off option.
-Failing that, users can select a disable option on the settings tab in the antivirus utility’s primary window.
+You can temporarily turn off some antivirus software by right-clicking their system tray icons and selecting a disable or turn-off option.
+Alternatively, select a disable option on the settings tab in the antivirus utility’s primary window.

-Some antivirus software incorporate hardware-assisted virtualization, which can have a notable impact on the BlueStacks emulator.
-Temporarily turning the antivirus software off, as outlined above, might also disable hardware-assisted virtualization.
+Some antivirus software incorporates hardware-assisted virtualization, which can have a notable impact on the BlueStacks emulator.

-Those are a few resolutions that might reduce gameplay lag for games played in BlueStacks.
-Then the emulator’s Android games will feel somewhat faster than before.
+These are a few resolutions that might reduce gameplay lag for games played in BlueStacks.
+Hopefully, Android games will feel somewhat faster in Windows 10 after applying them.

 If you have further suggestions on this topic, share them with us using the comments section below.